bbauska/W3Cx-3of5/README.md

 The most powerful aspect of the Web is what makes it so challenging to build for: its universality.
 When you create a Web site, you're writing code that needs to be understood by many different browsers on different devices and operating systems!

-To make the Web evolve in a sane and sustainable way for both users and developers, browser vendors work together to standardize new features, whether it's a new [HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), [CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Keyword_index), or [JavaScript API](https://developer.mozilla.org/en-US/docs/Web/API).
+To make the Web evolve in a sane and sustainable way for both users and developers, browser vendors work together to standardize new features, whether it's a new <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element" target="_blank">HTML element</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Keyword_index">CSS property</a>, or <a href="https://developer.mozilla.org/en-US/docs/Web/API">JavaScript API</a>.
 But different vendors have different priorities, resources, and release cycles --- so it's very unlikely that a new feature will land on all the major browsers at once.
 As a Web developer, this is something you must consider if you're relying on a feature to build your site.

-We are then providing references to the browser support of HTML5 features presented in this course using 2 resources: [Can I Use](https://caniuse.com/) and [Mozilla Developer Network (MDN) Web Docs](https://developer.mozilla.org/en-US/).
+We are then providing references to the browser support of HTML5 features presented in this course using 2 resources: <a href="https://caniuse.com/" target="_blank">Can I Use</a> and <a href="https://developer.mozilla.org/en-US/">Mozilla Developer Network (MDN) Web Docs</a>.

 <h3>Can I use</h3>